sj3/canna-third-party/account_analytic_dimension_policy/README.rst

     </field>
   </record>

-|

-Please not that this view MUST inherit from the "account_analytic_dimension_policy.view_move_form" to enable view based policy enforcement.

-|

 Dimensions that are not available in the standard bank reconciliation widget must also be added to the widget Qweb template.